godaddy/activerecord-delay_touching/README.md

 # Activerecord::DelayTouching

+> **Note:** this version supports ActiveRecord 3.2 through 4.1 only.
+For ActiveRecord 4.2+, please see the Master branch.

 Batch up your ActiveRecord "touch" operations for better performance.

 When you want to invalidate a cache in Rails, you use `touch: true`.
 But when